chaconnewu/awesome-augmented/awesomes/computer-science.md

  <strong>
   best options
  </strong>
- for those who want to become a Computer Scientist and/or a Software Engineer.
+ for those who want to become a Computer Scientist and/or a Software Engineer/Developer.
 </p>
 <h2>
  How to collaborate